 Adult Volunteer Opportunities

 Interested volunteers should be willing to commit to a minimum of 100 hours per six months.
-All prospective volunteers are advised that due to ever-changing regulations regarding safety and security in a hospital setting, becoming a volunteer requires increased safety and security reviewing.
-Please read the following information carefully because the process has been changed.
+All prospective volunteers are advised that, due to ever-changing regulations regarding safety and security in a hospital setting, all candidates will be thoroughly screened.
+Please read the following information carefully as the process has changed.

-- Complete and submit the Unpaid Experience Request Form to Human Resources (follow instructions on the form to submit).
+Please complete and submit the Unpaid Experience Request Form.pdf to Human Resources (follow instructions on the form to submit).

-If you have any questions, please call 860-679-2381 or 860-679-4395 and leave a message.
+If you have any questions, please call Maria Santiago at 860-679-2177 and leave a message.
 Thank you for considering UConn Health.
-Your willingness to share your skills, your efforts and your valuable time is greatly appreciated by staff and patients at UConn Health.
+Your willingness to share your skills, your efforts, and your valuable time is greatly appreciated by our staff and patients.

 Clerical Support (Basic and Advanced)

-Retail volunteers assist the UConn Health Auxiliary with daily operations in their retail locations while providing a warm, friendly, yet professional atmosphere for customers and other volunteers.
+Retail volunteers assist the UConn Health Auxiliary with daily operations in their retail locations while creating a friendly and professional atmosphere for customers and other volunteers.
 Positions are available in:

 - The Auxiliary Thrift Shop located on Park Road in West Hartford.
 Hours are Wednesday through Saturday, 10 a.m. to 4 p.m.
 Proceeds from the shop benefit the projects of the Auxiliary.

-- The Connucopia Gift Shop located in the Main Building.
-Hours are Monday through Friday, 8:30 a.m. to 8 p.m.; Saturday and Sunday, 12 to 4 p.m.
+- The Connucopia Gift Shops located in the Hospital Tower and the Outpatient Pavilion.
+Hours are Monday through Friday, 8:30 a.m. to 8 p.m. and Saturday and Sunday, 12 to 4 p.m.

 Neag Comprehensive Cancer Center

-Volunteers in the Neag Comprehensive Cancer Center help assure that the patient's outpatient stay is as comfortable and pleasant as possible.
+Volunteers in the Neag Comprehensive Cancer Center help make a patient's outpatient stay as comfortable and pleasant as possible.
 To enhance the efficiency of medical care, volunteers escort patients and assist Cancer Center staff wherever possible to contribute to the quality of patient care.
-Volunteers in the Cancer Center must be mature, empathetic, sensitive to the needs of patients and family members, and able to push a wheelchair.
+Volunteers in the Cancer Center must be mature, empathetic, sensitive to the needs of patients and family members, and be able to push a wheelchair.

 Summer Student Volunteer Program

-This program is designed to provide brief experiences for students who have a specific interest in health careers while providing useful services to UConn Health patients and staff.
+This program is designed to provide brief experiences for high school and college students who have a specific interest in health careers while providing useful services to UConn Health patients and staff.

-All necessary forms will be sent to you from UConn Health's Volunteer Services Department to ensure that you get the most recent version of all forms.
-If you apply before the application process opens on February 1, 2017, your Unpaid Experience Request Form will be denied and you will be asked to reapply after the process begins.
+All necessary forms will be sent to you via email from UConn Health's Volunteer Services Department to ensure that you get the most recent version of all forms.
+If you apply before the application process opens on February 1, 2019, your Unpaid Experience Request Form will be denied and you will be asked to reapply after the process begins.

 Steps to Become a Summer Student Volunteer:

-- Complete and submit the Unpaid Experience Request Form to Human Resources if you are 15 years of age by March 1 (follow instructions on the form to submit).
+- Complete and submit the Unpaid Experience Request Form.pdf to Human Resources if you are 15 years of age by March 1 (follow instructions on the form to submit).

 - Expect an email from Volunteer Services, which will include an Application Form, a Parental Consent Form, and a School Referral Form.
 Mail the first two documents to the address at the bottom of the application.
-Your school referral form should be mailed to me by the person completing the form.
+Your school referral form should be mailed to me by the person at your school who is completing the form.

-- A member of the Volunteer Services Department will contact you to set up an appointment for an interview.
+- Once all of the documents have been received, a member of the Volunteer Services Department will contact you to set up an appointment for an interview.

 - Attend an orientation program which you will be invited to, after you pass your health screening.